Welcome to PhD 101.

 Partnering with faculty, alumni, the university and the larger community, PhD Student Services helps students reach their goals.
 Recognizing that academics should be your top priority as you attend to various aspects of your professional growth, PhD Student Services offers targeted activities to complement individual advising.
 These programs provide guidance and support as you work towards your degree.

 Responding to economic trends and research advancements as well as to student needs, PhD Student Services builds a new program agenda every year.
 Below are a few of the activities on offer:

 - PhD Student/Faculty Lunch Hours on topics such as navigating conferences, writing for publication, securing grants and fellowships, and building a scholarly network

 - Next Steps in the PhD Program Workshop

 Topic 8: Student Life and Involvement

-The Association of Policy PhD Students (APPS) is a GMU-recognized organization for all Schar School doctoral students.
-APPS hosts social and scholarly events throughout the year.
+The Schar PhD Student Association (SPSA) is a GMU-recognized organization for all Schar School doctoral students.
+SPSA hosts social and scholarly events throughout the year.
 Activities include an annual PhD student-alumni networking event and an interdisciplinary Regional Student Conference, co-sponsored by APPAM for emerging scholars.
-APPS is the driving force behind the PhD Working Paper series and the Doctoral Research Workshops, and its potlucks and social hours cultivate relationships that can grow beyond graduation.
-APPS initiatives enrich the scholarly life of the Schar School while providing students with opportunities to build professional skills.
-To learn more and to get involved, visit the APPS Facebook Page.
+SPSA is the driving force behind the PhD Research Roundtables, and its trivia nights and social hours cultivate relationships that can grow beyond graduation.
+SPSA initiatives enrich the scholarly life of the Schar School while providing students with opportunities to build professional skills.
+To learn more and to get involved, visit the SPSA website.